Moshe-Immerman/Moshe-Immerman/devops-ladder.md

-There are many aspects to software development the now famous  [The Joel Test](https://www.joelonsoftware.com/2000/08/09/the-joel-test-12-steps-to-better-code/) asks 12 questions to determine the maturity of an organisation.
+The now (in)famous [Joel Test](https://www.joelonsoftware.com/2000/08/09/the-joel-test-12-steps-to-better-code/) asks 12 questions to determine the maturity of an organisation.
 Nearly 2 decades later the development ecosystem has evolved and many practises and techniques have become commonplace.

-The DevOps Ladder is an attempt to document the best practises in way that is technology agnostic and provides a path for continous improvement.
+The DevOps Ladder is an attempt to document the best practises in the form of an [information radiator](https://www.agilealliance.org/glossary/information-radiators/) that provides a guided path for continous improvement.

 ![](http://res.cloudinary.com/dyjp6brbx/image/upload/v1508093092/ladder_rhdbto.png)

 The vertical (Capablity) ladder includes 10 steps that are required throughout a project or product's lifecycle.
 The horizontal (Maturity)  ladder has 4 levels or steps.
-The goal of any project should be to implement all 10 capabilities and move them out of Level 0 ASAP.
+The goal of any project should be to implement all capabilities and then move them to of Level 1 ASAP.

+### Climbing Styles

 Adding a capability or improving the maturity level is called climbing the ladder, There are many styles of climbing:

 ![](http://res.cloudinary.com/dyjp6brbx/image/upload/v1508093090/climbing-style_mcejjb.png)

-With the most common most likely being a combination:
+With a combination of styles being common:

 ![](http://res.cloudinary.com/dyjp6brbx/image/upload/v1508092999/DevOps_Ladder_1_qzlruz.png)

-As well as many anti-patterns that can be seen on the ladder:
+### Anti Patterns

+Many DevOps and "agile" anti-patterns are highlighted by the outliers.

 ![](http://res.cloudinary.com/dyjp6brbx/image/upload/v1508093091/ladder-anti-patterns_l2huzh.png)

-### Mature Ladders
+### Maturity

 Every team and project's ladder should be unique - which levels you are targeting will reflect the architectural decisions and trade-offs being made.